 Ground clearance is excellent as is pretty much every thing else on the bike with the only problem being seat height.
 Once on board my feet were a good 6in from the ground, much to everyone’s amusement.
 My XT660z Tenere was tall but I could get to the ground, just, but this new Tenere is considerably taller making it impossible for me to ride.
 A theme that kept coming up throughout the show.

 We stumbled across the Fantic stand where we spotted the new Caballero 500, a 450cc single cylinder scrambler type bike.
 It’s well spec’d and looks really cool with it’s twin pipes, upside forks and retro scrambler styling that seems to be the rage at the moment.
-Both David and I could see us doing some sort of trip on one of these bikes some time in the future.

 There was also an excellent riding demo of the new R1250GS, I’ve no idea who the rider was but he had total control of the machine and made it look a breeze to ride.